Posting date: August 2, 2022

 Principles of project management and budgeting.

 Word processing, spreadsheet, presentation and customer relationship management (CRM) software in the MS Windows environment.

 Horizontal linkages to other relevant governmental levels and services as well as the private sector.

 Demonstrate supervisory abilities.

 Demonstrate effective interpersonal and communications skills.

 Mental and physical fitness to perform essential job functions.

-Excellent use of English; verbally and in writing.
+Excellent use of English; both verbally and in writing is required.

 May require the use of a personal or CGS vehicle on CGS business.
-Must be physically capable of operating a vehicle safely, possess a valid driver’s licence, have an acceptable driving record, and personal insurance coverage.
+Must be physically capable and prepared to safely operate a vehicle, possess a valid driver’s licence, have an acceptable driving record, and personal insurance coverage.

-Résumés quoting EX22-747 are invited and will be received by the City of Greater Sudbury’s Human Resources and Organizational Development Division, by e-mail at email@example.com or fax at 705-688-3979, for the above noted position until 4:30 p.m. on Thursday, July 7, 2022.
+Résumés quoting EX22-927 are invited and will be received by the City of Greater Sudbury’s Human Resources and Organizational Development Division, by e-mail at email@example.com or fax at 705-688-3979, for the above noted position until 4:30 p.m. on Monday, August 22, 2022.
 Any application received after this deadline will not be considered.